German firm Friedrich Vorwerk plans IPO to expand in hydrogen market

-The company, a subsidiary of Messerschmitt-Boelkow-Blohm (MBB SE), aims to raise about 90 million euros ($107 million) from newly issued shares in a move that would offer 45% in free float shares.
+The company, a subsidiary of industrial firm MBB, aims to raise about 90 million euros ($107 million) from newly issued shares as well as shares from existing owners.

+The listing could value Friedrich Vorwerk at 800 million to 1 billion euros, three sources close to the deal said.

 MBB said the hydrogen and electricity businesses were expected to benefit from “substantial investments in light of the clean energy transition”.